Running log excerpts

 Hi, I’m Steve Block.
 I’m an Iowan, but have lived in Denver since 2007.

-I write, take pictures, run, and rike my bike when I can.
+I write, take pictures, run, and ride my bike when I can.
 Most of my writing is in a journal, though the best ideas find their way here.
 My photography is a long ongoing hobby, and I have photographs on 500px and Flickr along with a smaller photo portfolio at ev-15.
 I started running last November, where I have progessed to regular 10k distances.
-Running has cut into my cycling time, and eventually I want to find a better balance between the two.
+For 2014 I set some nice goals for both running and cycling, and plan to issue regular progress updates.
 I brew beer pretty regularly too, and started developing my own recipes last fall.

 I’m reliving the past, in a way, over at retro focus.